Aditya10403/Java/md/OOPs.md

 There are two types of Polymorphism in Java:

 **`Compile-time polymorphism`** ( Static binding ) – `Method Overloading`  \
-Methods of a class have the same name but differ in the number, type, or order of parameters or return type of method.
+Methods of a class have the same name but differ in the number, type, or order of parameters.
 Java determines which method will be called at `Compile time`.

 ```java
 // Calculator Class